stroiman/obsidian-dev-publish/README.md

 1. I changed the hardcoded title of created articles.
 1. I changed the update function to only update the markdown (so a title change, and/or publish status/tags in DEV does not get overriden by an update).
-1. I added the ability to set the API key in the settings, with warning messages.
+1. I added the ability to set the API key in the settings, with a warning.

 ## Support this work